dradisavljevic/FootballStatistics/README.md

 ## Data overview

-serbianData.csv - contains information from the first 4 levels of the Serbian football league system from the 2006/2007 season to the 2018/2019 season.
+* serbia_data.csv - contains information from the first 4 levels of the Serbian football league system from the 2006/2007 season to the 2018/2019 season.
 The .csv file is located inside the SRB folder.

-montenegroData.csv - contains information from the first 2 levels of Montenegro football league system from the 2013/2014 season to the 2018/2019 season, as well as the third level leagues from the 2016/2017 to the 2018/2019 season. .csv file is located inside the  MNE folder.
+* montenegro_data.csv - contains information from the first 2 levels of Montenegro football league system from the 2013/2014 season to the 2018/2019 season, as well as the third level leagues from the 2016/2017 to the 2018/2019 season. .csv file is located inside the  MNE folder.

 ## Prerequisites